-The sad part however is that, not everybody has access to this booming web of information.
+The sad truth however is that, not everybody has access to this booming web of information.
 Not everybody enjoys these privileges some of us take for granted.
 Some people are denied access to the web of information by their governments and overseers.

-Others however, are denied access to all this information due to their poverty.
+Others however, are denied access to all this information due to their poverty and illiteracy.
 Not so many poor people in some parts of Sub-Saharan Africa and Southeast Asia can boast of even "black and white" television sets let alone smart phones and laptops with internet access.
 However, thank God things are about to change for the better.
 The poor can now also enjoy some of these privileges we take for granted.

-Google one of the gods of information distribution is ready to shower some of its blessings on the poor people in Southeast Asia and Sub-Saharan Africa.
-Google the search engine giant is ready to tap the untapped in Asia and Africa.
+Google, one of the gods of information distribution, is ready to shower some of its blessings on the poor people in Southeast Asia and Sub-Saharan Africa.
+Google, the search engine giant, is ready to tap the untapped in Asia and Africa.
 Google is planning on how to bring the poor and the needy online.
 Google is planning on how to bring the rest of the world to the doorsteps of the poor and the needy who have no access to the web of information.
-Google has stepped in to act as a Good Samaritan bridging the gap and helping the poor get access to the web of information.
+Google has stepped in to act as a "Good Samaritan" bridging the gap and helping the poor get access to the web of information.
 Google is planning on how to give free internet access to at least 1 billion poor people in Sub-Saharan Africa and Southeast Asia.
 Google is considering both "Blimps" and satellite technologies.
-This sounds so great!

 This sounds like a mutualistic relationship whereby both parties benefit.
-However, as some of you know, some mutualistic relationships are nothing but "camouflage" relationships mutualistic to the outsider but quite parasitic in nature.
+However, as some of you know, some mutualistic relationships are nothing but "camouflage" relationships, mutualistic to the outsider but quite parasitic in nature.
 Such relationships turn parasitic in nature especially when the benefit of one of the parties involved turns out way greater than the other's to the point where the other party becomes nothing but a prey.
-Now back to the Google-Poor relationship.
-Of course we all know Google can never be the prey.
+Now, back to the Google-Poor relationship.
+Of course, we all know Google can never be the prey.

 I know most of you know this already but for the sake of those who don't know, let me repeat it.
 The more private information giant organizations like Google, Facebook, Yahoo, Myspace, Twitter, etc. gather from you, the more money they make.
 Although these giant organizations preach so much about privacy protection and how much they protect your privacy, these are the same organizations all over the web with their "bots" and "spiders" searching every nook and cranny for your private information so they can make more money out of you.
-For example, they have something they called "interest based advertising" which targets individual people based on the information they gather from such people.
+For example, they have something they called "interest-based advertising" which targets individual people based on the information they gather from such people.